 There is certainty here.
-The normal thresholds apply and it is quite easy to determine who is and who is not a consumer.
+All natural people are consumers regardless of their net asset value.
+For juristic persons (like companies) the normal thresholds apply and it is quite easy to determine who is and who is not a consumer.

 How we can help

-- If you are a landlord, provide you with template lease agreements you can use to sign leases
+- If you are a landlord, provide you with a lease agreement template you can use to sign leases.